spine-examples/Hello-ProtoData/README.md

 An example on code generation with ProtoData.

-This example demonstrates how to define a new Protobuf option and generate the appropriate code in response to this option using ProtoData API.
+This example demonstrates how to define a new Protobuf option and generate the validation code in response to this option using ProtoData API.

 ### Custom Protobuf Option

-Below is example on Protobuf message definition with custom `size` option used for validating the size of a repeated field.
+Below is example on Protobuf message definition with custom `size` option that is used for validating the size of a repeated field.

 ```protobuf